 The Glen Burnie House sits on land that Winchester founder James Wood surveyed, claimed, and then settled in 1735.
 The oldest portions of the house were built by Wood’s son Robert in 1794 and 1797.
-After passing through generations of Wood and Glass families, the 254-acre Glen Burnie property came to be owned by Wood descendant Julian Wood Glass Jr. (1910–1992) in the 1950’s.
+Until the end of the Civil War and the ratification of the 13th amendment, every generation of Wood and Glass descendants enslaved men, women, and children on the property.
+In the 1950s, the 214-acre Glen Burnie property came to be owned by Wood descendant Julian Wood Glass Jr. (1910–1992) in the 1950’s.
 Glass preserved and renovated his ancestral home from 1958 to 1959.
 Then, aided by his partner at the time R. Lee Taylor, he transformed the house into an opulent country retreat surrounded by six acres of formal gardens and furnished with one of the most remarkable private collections of decorative arts ever assembled in the Shenandoah Valley.

 After his death and as a condition of his will, the house and gardens were opened to the public on a seasonal basis in 1997.
 They are now an important part of this year-round regional history museum complex known as the Museum of the Shenandoah Valley.